Lessons from social media history for the war on fake news

 A predictive framework using machine learning classifiers was then developed by the researchers to quantify the extent to which post histories could accurately predict fake news sharers.
 The findings confirmed that incorporating textual cues from post histories did improve the ability to classify those likely to share fake news.

-Exploring interventions
+Exploring interventions to combat fake news

 The final two exploratory experiments recruited Twitter users from research platforms to examine how textual cues from post histories related to future sharing intentions.
 First, a state of anger was induced by asking 398 participants to describe an article they had read that made them feel extremely angry.
 Half of the participants were then randomly assigned a mitigating condition to induce calm.